malaei/SUPERHEX/docs/input_format.rst

 Input File Format
 =================

-This section explains the required format for the `input.txt` file used by `superhex`.
-The input file is in JSON format and contains various parameters that control the behavior of the program.
-Below is an example input file:
+This section describes the required format of the `input.txt` file used by `superhex`.
+The file is written in JSON format and includes various parameters that control how the program operates.
+Below is an example of the input file:

 .. code-block:: json